pdjr-signalk/pdjr-skplugin-switchbank/README.md

-__signalk-switchbank__ begins execution by collating descriptive data for each defined switchbank channel and writing this as a single delta update of the Signal K switch channel paths under "electrical.switches.bank...".
+__signalk-switchbank__ begins execution by collating descriptive data for each defined switchbank channel and writing this as a single delta update of the Signal K paths under "electrical.switches.bank...".

 The usefulness of this meta information is documentary, allowing consumers of switch bank data to present information in a more